flintlib/arb/doc/source/acb_dirichlet.rst

     Riemann zeta function.

-    This function uses an integral representation to permit fast computation for extremely large *n*.
+    This function uses an integral representation to permit fast computation for extremely large *n* [JB2018]_.
 If *n* is moderate and the precision is high enough, it falls back to evaluating the Hurwitz zeta function of a power series and reading off the last coefficient.

     Note that for computing a range of values `\gamma_0(a), \ldots, \gamma_n(a)`, it is